Aurora, IL Nursing Home Neglect & Bed Sore

 Pressure sores commonly occur to individuals who suffer from dementia, paralysis, poor circulation, lack of nutrition or old age.
 Hospitals, nursing homes and assisted living centers have the legal obligation to identify every resident at risk for developing a pressure sore and are required to develop and implement an individualized care plan to be used as an effective tool for preventing bedsores from developing or degrading.

 At the beginning stages (Stage I and Stage II) most bedsores can heal quickly using proven conservative treatments.
 However, if the pressure sore is allowed to degrade to a severe or advanced stage, the resident will likely have to undergo surgical, enzymatic or mechanical debridement where the infected, dead or damaged tissue is removed.
-Because debridement surgery is a highly complicated procedure, the resident often undergoes many weeks or months of challenging recovery through the healing process.Serving as Your Loved One’s Legal Advocates in a Claim or Lawsuit Against an Aurora Medical Facility
+Because debridement surgery is a highly complicated procedure, the resident often undergoes many weeks or months of challenging recovery through the healing process.Serving as Your Loved One’s Legal Advocates in a Claim or Lawsuit Against an Aurora Medical Facility for Bed Sores

 If you have a loved one residing in a nursing facility, assisted living home, rehabilitation center or hospital, it is important to check the condition of their skin, their general care and their weight on every visit.
 If you notice any sign of a pressure sore be aware that it may be an indicator of neglect.